Learning Transfer

 Many mechanisms have been proposed that might enable and disable Learning Transfer, including the following:

-• Analogical Transfer (D. Gentner, 1980s) – akin to Analogical Reasoning (see Modes of Reasoning), the act of generating new insight by mapping a new situation onto a familiar one (via, e.g., analogy or metaphor)
+• Analogical Transfer (Analogy-Based Learning) (D. Gentner, 1980s) – akin to Analogical Reasoning (see Modes of Reasoning), the act of generating new insight by mapping a new situation onto a familiar one (via, e.g., analogy or metaphor)

-• Knowledge Compilation (John R. Anderson, 1980s) – developed in the context of Cognitive Architectureresearch, the translation and/or dissembling of explicit knowledge into procedures that can be generalized to new situations
+• Knowledge Compilation (John R. Anderson, 1980s) – developed in the context of Cognitive Architecture research, the translation and/or dissembling of explicit knowledge into procedures that can be generalized to new situations

 In addition to the above, specific issues associated with Learning Transfer have been noted in the context of Problem Solving (i.e., engaging in non-routine exercises using a combination of learned competencies and divergent thinking):